hsab/ofVSCode/README.md

 This is particularly useful for quickly initiating addon examples for testing, without the need to go through the projectGenerator.

 ```
-alias ofxvsc="git clone https://github.com/hsab/ofxVSCode.git && mv ./ofxVSCode/.vscode/ ./ && mv ./ofxVSCode/.gitignore ./ && rm -rf ./ofxVSCode"
+alias ofxvsc="git clone https://github.com/hsab/ofxVSCode.git && mv ./ofxVSCode/.vscode/ ./ && mv ./ofxVSCode/.gitignore ./ && mv -n ./ofxVSCode/addons.make ./ && mv -n ./ofxVSCode/config.make ./ && mv -n ./ofxVSCode/Makefile ./ && mv -n ./ofxVSCode/src/ ./ &&  rm -rf ./ofxVSCode"
 ```

 Running the following will:
 1. Clone the `ofxVSCode` repo in current project.
 2. Move `.vscode` workspace folder and `.gitignore` from `ofxVSCode` to the current project directory.
+3. Move `Makefile`, `addons.make`, and `config.make ` if they don't already exist.
+4. Move the `emptyExample` source folder if it does not already exist.
-3. Remove `ofxVSCode` folder entirely.
+5. Remove `ofxVSCode` folder entirely.

-**Note:** By default the include and libraries are linked such that the project is in the same directory as myApps:
+**Note:** By default the include and libraries are linked such that the project is in thedirectory as `myApps`:

-- Correct: `openframeworks/apps/yourProject`
+- Correct: `openframeworks/apps/myApps/yourProject/`
-- Incorrect: `openframeworks/apps/myApps/yourProject`

 This structure is my personal preference.
-You can fork the repo and change every instance of `${workspaceRoot}/../../` to `${workspaceRoot}/../../../` in the `c_cpp_properties.json` file.
+You can fork the repository and appropriately change every instance of `${workspaceRoot}/../../../` in the `c_cpp_properties.json` file.

 # Addons How-to:
-1. Edit addons.make file if you want to add addons/
+1. Edit addons.make file if you want to add addons.
 2. You might need to edit the `c_cpp_properties.json` file.